brian-250/clock/README.md

 # Clock
-Learning how to use the clock feature in JavaScript
+Learning how to use the setInterval function in JavaScript